Secukinumab: Adverse effects

 Very common (greater than 10% of people experience them) adverse effects include upper respiratory tract infections.

 Common (between 1% and 10% of people experience them) include oral herpes, runny nose, and diarrhea.
+Injection site reactions are common, occurring in approximately 1.9% of cases.

 In clinical trials there were rare instances of hypersensitivity reactions, severe infections, and some cases of serious inflammatory bowel disease, some of which were new and some of which were exacerbations of existing conditions.
 Caution should be used when starting secukinumab in patients with inflammatory bowel disease, and patients being treated with secukinumab should be monitored for signs and symptoms of inflammatory bowel disease.

 Pharmacology

 Secukinumab inhibits a member of the cytokine family, interleukin 17A, which is produced mainly by inflammatory T helper 17 cells.
 IL17A is upregulated in serum of people with psoriasis and in the synovial fluid of people with psoriatic arthritis, and promotes inflammation when it binds to the interleukin-17 receptor which is expressed in various types of cells, including keratinocytes in skin.

 It is mostly eliminated by being taken up into cells via endocytosis and being broken down inside them.